yogendraraj02/Mangastore-/README.md

 ## Technologies Used

 - **React**: Frontend UI library for building user interfaces.
-- **Redux**: State management library for managing application state.
+- **Redux-toolkit**: State management library for managing application state.
 - **JSON-server**: Lightweight JSON-based REST API server used for serving local data.
 - **JavaScript**: Programming language for frontend logic.
 - **HTML/CSS**: Markup and styling for the user interface.